GSA/USSM/_pages/golden-data-test-set.md

 * Alleviate security and privacy concerns in test data, and
 * Foster a standards-compliant ecosystem that enhances interoperability, accuracy, and efficiency of integration.

+Note: The GDTS is in the public domain and there are no restrictions on the use of the data test set.

 <table class="usa-table" aria-label="Shared Services Governance Board Members" role="presentation" style="font-size: 14px;">
     <colgroup>